junxit/us-congress-bills-111/metadata.md

 - 2009-03-03 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-03-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 13 (Roll no. 92). (text: CR 3/2/2009 H2882)
 - 2009-03-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 13 (Roll no. 92).(text: CR 3/2/2009 H2882)
+- 2009-03-04 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.